LITRP/Long-Term-Energy-Forecasting/README.md

 ## Pattern Module

-- Run the program with python Pattern.py Chile.yml
+- Run the program with python Pattern.py your_input.yml  #(i.e. Chile.yml)
 - Wait for the program to finish
 - See the results in the csv file called Percentage.csv}